jdjakub/phd-thesis/ch-related-work.md

 Two of our Three Properties, Self-Sustainability and Notational Freedom, recur as themes in the STEPS work.
 Explicit Structure, on the other hand, is absent, but this is to be expected owing to the niche status of Explicit Structure (see Section\ \ref{structured-editing-and-its-variations}).
 Self-Sustainability is exhibited in the COLA work.
 Mood-Specific Languages in COLA and those supported by OMeta demonstrate what we called *syntactic freedom* in Section\ \ref{syntactic-freedom}.
 The Gezira\ \parencite{Gezira} and Nile\ \parencite{Nile} projects amount to a custom mathematical syntax (taking advantage of Unicode characters) for expressing graphics code that is cumbersome in ordinary languages.
 While this does not amount to Syntactic Freedom, it is a good example of the sort of thing that Syntactic Freedom enables; we can expect more innovations like this only if it is not too difficult to deploy a custom syntax once one has been designed.

-# Self-Sustainability and Bootstrapping
+# Self-Sustainability and its Theory
 The only name we are aware of for the concept we called Self-Sustainability is "self-sustaining", seen in the two workshops on such systems \parencite{SSS08,SSS10} which featured the COLA work.
-We derived our term "Self-Sustainability" to be able to refer to a property that systems can have or lack.
+We derived our term "Self-Sustainability" to be able to refer to a property that can be present or absent in programming systems.
 We have referred to Self-Sustain*able* systems rather than Self-Sustain*ing* systems for consistency with this.

 Self-Sustainability appears in related work as Smalltalk variants.
 Much of the STEPS work took place via the Squeak^[\url{https://squeak.org/}] variant, of which Pharo^[\url{https://pharo.org/}] is a descendant.
 Glamorous Toolkit^[\url{https://gtoolkit.com/}] is a "moldable development environment" built in Pharo.
 The Lively Kernel^[\url{https://lively-kernel.org/}] is a Web implementation of a Smalltalk-like environment; Fizzygum^[http://fizzygum.org/] is similar.